ityonemo/protoss/README.md

 the code in the module you're writing *just makes sense*.
 This library does this automatically for you.

-> ### Work in progress
->
-> This library is a work in progress.
-For example it's not
-> decided how to interact these features with non-struct protocol
-> usage.

 ## Usage

 ### Protocol definition